-Man pleads guilty in 2002 murder of Run-DMC's Jam Master Jay
+Man pleads guilty in 2002 killing of Run-DMC's Jam Master Jay

 crime & law music legal proceedings

-Jay Bryant, 52, pleaded guilty on Monday to a federal murder charge in the killing of Run-DMC member Jam Master Jay.
-The admission comes nearly a quarter-century after the pioneering rapper and deejay, born Jason Mizell, was shot to death in 2002, a case that stymied investigators for decades.
+Jay Bryant, 52, pleaded guilty to a federal murder charge on Monday, admitting to his role in the killing of Jam Master Jay of Run-DMC.
+The admission comes nearly a quarter-century after the pioneering rapper and deejay, born Jason Mizell, was shot to death in 2002.

-Jam Master Jay was a member of Run-DMC, the first rap group to achieve gold- and platinum-selling albums, appear on a Rolling Stone cover, and have a video featured on MTV.
+Jam Master Jay was a member of Run-DMC, the first rap group to achieve gold- and platinum-selling albums, a Rolling Stone cover, and a video on MTV.

 Man pleads guilty in the 2002 killing of Run-DMC's Jam Master Jay